jc112823/MAGIC-1000G/README.md

 # MAGIC-1000G

-QC-step-1.R is the code used to reformat summary statistics from cohorts and harmonize variant name in centralized quality control.
+QC-step-1.R is the code used to reformat summary statistics from cohorts and harmonize variant name in centralized quality control step.

-QC-step-2.sh is the code applying EasyQC to clean the data in centralized quality control.
+QC-step-2.sh is the code applying EasyQC to clean the data in centralized quality control step.

 single-ancestry_meta-analyses.R is the code applying METAL to conduct the signal-ancestry meta-analyses.